-Latin America employees should continue to work with their Global Real Estate partners to identify critical needs.
-For procurement support, reach out to VZBLATAM@one.verizon.com.
+Latin America: for Office Supplies, employees should continue to work with their Global Real Estate partners to identify critical needs.
+For essential IT equipment, reach out to VZBLATAM@one.verizon.com.

 For a thermometer purchase, please expense the item by placing “COVID-19” in the title of expense report with Accounts Payable.
 The purchase price should not exceed 18 USD.

 Verizon Connect employees based outside the U.S. can use this quick reference guide for step-by-step instructions on how to create a 1ERP Purchase Requisition.
 See this guide for additional ship-to-home program requirements and item details.